-On Sunday I spent the day at a local wedding fair, speaking to the various exhibiting suppliers, the venue managers and even a couple of brides-to-be.
-As great as the suppliers were I couldn’t help but come away feeling a little dejected… Here was a group of wedding professionals, those “in-the-know” and yet they all still held the slightly outdated belief that wedding planners are only for the elite.
-So I’ve turned to my brand new blog to explain why wedding planners can be suitable for many different couples, no matter what their needs might be.
+On Sunday I spent the day at a local wedding fair, speaking to the suppliers, the venue and some brides-to-be.
+As great as the suppliers were I couldn’t help but come away feeling a little dejected… Here was a group of wedding professionals, those “in-the-know” and yet they all still held the belief that wedding planners are only for the elite.
+So I’ve turned to my brand new blog to explain why wedding planners can be suitable for many different couples.

 With flexible packages you can balance your budget with the aspects you need assistance with.
 In addition, a wedding planner can negotiate with suppliers, taking away the awkwardness for you as well as often saving you money.

-2) “Workin’ 9 to 5, what a way to make a livin” – Yes, it’s true that many couples who employ a planner just don’t have time to do it themselves.
-The average wedding takes 300 hours to organise, that means every weekend for 19 weeks.
+Yes, it’s true that many couples who employ a planner just don’t have time to do it themselves.
+The average wedding takes 250 hours to organise, that means every weekend for 19 weeks.
 Basically 5 months of nothing else, just wedding work.

 Hopefully the above goes some way to explaining how a wedding planner can benefit many different couples.
 We do so much more than the average “Froonck”!